|

 brilliant fireworks: This is certainly not to be missed!

-Dodging the raging bull, not for the faint hearted |
+the faint hearted |

 The Fiestas Patronales